Vishakha-Sawra/hugo-web/content/posts/firebase-authentication.md

 ### CSS Code

-If in CSS you want to change the font-family, change it in import url and then in body or you can just remove the import url and change font-family in body class.
+If in CSS you want to change the font-family, change it in import url and then in body or you can just remove the import url and change font-family in body.

 ```css
 @import url("https://fonts.googleapis.com/css2?family=Open+Sans&display=swap");